 - Completion: July 2015

 2015 Outreach: Staff notified businesses and neighborhoods adjacent to McClintock Drive by using number of techniques to ensure timely communication including door hangers, social media, street closures web page and press releases.
 Nesbitt Contracting Co.
 Inc. was hired to construct the project.
-The total project cost was $1,704,547 of which $115,000 was spent on striping the roadway.
+The total paving project cost was $1,704,547 of which $115,000 was spent on striping the roadway.